 WEC Energy Group maintains four different plans providing for retirement payments and benefits for the NEOs: a defined benefit pension plan of the cash balance type ("WEC Energy Group Plan"); a supplemental executive retirement plan ("SERP"); ILAs; and the WEC Energy Group Retirement Savings Plan, which is a 401(k) plan, for those individuals who are not eligible to participate in the WEC Energy Group Plan.
 The compensation considered for purposes of the retirement plans for Messrs.
-Lauber and Garvin is \$3,907,945 and \$1,223,910 respectively, of which \$330,000 is applied to the WEC Energy Group Plan and the remainder to the SERP.
-These amounts represent their 2023 base salary, plus their 2022 STPP award paid in 2023.
-As of December 31, 2023, Messrs.
-Lauber and Garvin currently have 33.5 and 12.67 credited years of service, respectively, under the various plans described below.
+Lauber and Garvin is \$3,689,845 and \$1,314,956 respectively, of which \$345,000 is applied to the WEC Energy Group Plan and the remainder to the SERP.
+These amounts represent their 2024 base salary, plus their 2023 STPP award paid in 2024.
+As of December 31, 2024, Messrs.
+Lauber and Garvin currently have 34.5 and 13.67 credited years of service, respectively, under the various plans described below.
 Messrs.
 Lauber and Garvin were not granted additional years of credited service.
-See below for a discussion of the contributions made to the WEC Energy Group Plan.
+See below for a discussion of the contributions made to the WEC Energy Group Retirement Savings Plan on behalf of Messrs.
+Klappa and Hooper, and Mmes.
+Liu and Kelsey, who do not participate in the WEC Energy Group Plan.